rguides

 Documentation

-roxygen2 Basics
+roxygen2 basics

 Roxygen2 lets you write documentation in your source code.
 Add roxygen comments above each function: